Rasmuskilp/agile_scrum/README.md

 ##	Generating a sustainable pace
 ##	Definition of done D.O.D
 ### Difference between AGILE and Scrum
-- agile is iterative, consists of 3 steps - plan - do -test
+- agile is iterative, consists of 4 main steps - plan - implement -test - review
+- Agile methodology is a type of project management process, mainly used for software development, where demands and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customers.
 - scrum is an implementation technique for AGILE
 - scrum includes sprint and how the team should implement time & task management
 - roles are assigned for some members of the team or outside
 - relies on solving 'user stories' - problems that an imaginary person might have that the programme requires a solution for
+- burnout chart, showing progress/mood of individual team members
 #`sprint consists of a  product backlog, sprint planning, sprint backlog, team tasks, which Includes
 daily scrum.
 Then there is sprint review, increment and sprint retrospective.
 Similar to a system with feedback task, solution.`